UlisseMini/ana/README.md

 ## Ideas

 Some future directions I might go in.
-If you're interested in the project
+If you're interested in the project please let me know which is most exciting to you.

 ### Talk to past self